kryptine/abc-interpreter/doc/preprocessor.md

   debugging code available.
 This preprocessor macro can be set to any integer from 0 to 4 to make the debugging increasingly verbose.

+- `DEBUG_GARBAGE_COLLECTOR_MARKING`:
+  Try the garbage collector marking phase after each instruction cycle, to test that it can deal (does not crash) with many different kinds of types.
+This is very slow.

+## Tools

+Some defines are used to indicate what tool is being built:

+- `BC_GEN`: the bytecode generator
+- `DEBUG_CURSES`: the debugger
+- `INTERPRETER`: the interpreter
+- `LINKER`: the linker

 ## Miscellaneous

 - `BCGEN_INSTRUCTION_TABLE_SIZE`: